ray-project/ray/doc/source/ray-core/tasks/using-ray-with-gpus.rst

 it when the task finishes executing.
 This can lead to problems the next time a task tries to use the same GPU.
 To address the problem, Ray disables the worker process reuse between tasks by default, where the GPU resources is released after the task process exists.
-Since this adds overhead to GPU tasks scheduling, you can re-enable worker reuses by setting ``max_calls=0`` in the ``ray.remote`` decorator.
+Since this adds overhead to GPU task scheduling, you can re-enable worker reuse by setting ``max_calls=0`` in the ``ray.remote`` decorator.

 .. code-block:: python